jaredlutz/AgentGPT/docs/docs/roadmap.md

 - 💾 **Saving and sharing agent runs**
   - If you are signed in, after your agent run has finished you have the ability to save it to our database.
 - 🌐 **Dynamic translations for multiple languages**
-  - AgentGPT is used worldwide, and we want to ensure everyone has a seamless experience on the platform.
+  - VerityAI is used worldwide, and we want to ensure everyone has a seamless experience on the platform.
 If we are missing the translation for your language, we'd love your help in getting it implemented!
 - 🤖 **AI Model customization**
   - Now users have the ability to use their own OpenAI API key to customize everything from the model, temperature,